While summers in Las Vegas can be sweltering and downright oppressive, the winters can be startlingly chilly.

 Additionally, guests can walk through 16-foot tall “ornament tunnels” (pictured below), and even skate at The Park’s ice skating rink.

-Mystic Falls Holiday Display: While not as high profile as Bellagio’s Conservatory, Mystic Falls Park at Sam’s Town decorates their naturally lit indoor park for the holidays as part of their Winter Wonderland display.
+Mystic Falls Holiday Display: While not as high-profile as Bellagio’s Conservatory, Mystic Falls Park at Sam’s Town decorates its naturally lit indoor park for the holidays as part of its Winter Wonderland display.

 In addition to one of the more impressive Christmas light displays, they also feature a holiday-inspired Sunset Stampede laser light show.

-Santa even makes an appearance for the little ones at select times which are communicated by Sam’s Town’s Facebook page.
+Santa even makes an appearance for the little ones at select times, which are communicated via Sam’s Town’s Facebook page.

-Aria’s Winter Wonderland Display: A holiday display featuring a “Sugar Palace” and in addition to a 17-foot tall Christmas Tree, Aria’s Winter Wonderland is made of gingerbread and is the creation of the pastry team.
-The display will be open to the public until January 5th.
+Aria’s Winter Wonderland Display: A holiday display featuring a “Sugar Palace” and in addition to a 17-foot-tall Christmas Tree, Aria’s Winter Wonderland is made of gingerbread.

 Wynn’s Winter Wonderland: Inspired by the novel Gulliver’s Travels, Wynn transforms their atrium into a whimsical winter village.
 There is nothing that Wynn does less than 100%, and this holiday attraction is no exception.